prikol4ik/challenge-RMK/README.md

 The application uses data in the GTFS (General Transit Feed Specification) format.
 *   **Specification for the Estonian National Public Transport Register (source for GTFS data):** [Ühistranspordiregister - Avaandmed spetsifikatsioon v1.4](https://www.agri.ee/sites/default/files/documents/2023-07/%C3%BChistranspordiregister-avaandmed-spetsifikatsioon-v1_4.pdf)

-**Important:** For the application to work, you need to download current GTFS data for Tallinn (or another region of interest that adheres to the specification) and place it in the `gtfs/` folder.
-The data must include at least the following files: `stops.txt`, `routes.txt`, `trips.txt`, `stop_times.txt`, `calendar.txt`.

 ## Installation and Setup

 ### Prerequisites